Museum Artifact: Oh Henry! Candy Bar Box, c. 1950s

 Now, tasked with bringing Oh Henry! to the wide expanse of America, Glossinger backed up his talk with walking—literally.
 He convinced Williamson to put boots on the ground, city by city, with a specific type of guerrilla marketing campaign that was decades ahead of its time.

-[Midwestern cities like Akron, OH, were systematically introduced to the Oh Henry in 1922 and 1923 through John Glossinger’s combo of guerrilla marketing and newspaper ads]
+[Midwestern cities like Akron, Ohio, and Green Bay, Wisconsin, were systematically introduced to the Oh Henry in 1922 and 1923 through John Glossinger’s combo of guerrilla marketing and newspaper ads]

-As the Oh Henry reached new towns, people didn’t care much about whether it originated in Chicago, New York, or Saskatchewan.
-But for ads in the local market, Williamson did boast that the bar’s “goodness, freshness and popularity keeps two Chicago factories working night and day.”
+As the campaign reached new towns, people were routinely caught up in the fun, with their curiosity carrying straight on to the candy counter.
+It didn’t matter whether the Oh Henry bar itself originated in Chicago, New York, or Saskatchewan.
+But in some of the advertising, Williamson did at least boast that the bar’s “goodness, freshness and popularity keeps two Chicago factories working night and day.”
 Some occasional slogans popped up, as well: “a fine piece of dollar candy for a dime” and “Oh Henry – the most popular fellow in town.”

-High society women were cutting up the bars and serving them at fancy parties.
+Soon, high society women were cutting up the comparatively posh 10-cent bars and serving them at fancy parties.
 And by end of 1922, kids thousands of miles from Chicago were begging for Oh Henry in their Christmas stockings.
 With another facility opened in Brooklyn, New York, Williamson was reportedly producing 5 million Oh Henry bars PER MONTH that year.
 The only downside of such productivity, as they would find, was the inevitable army of copycats trying to nudge their way on to the bandwagon.

 I suppose the only thing consumers like more than a mystery is, paradoxically, familiarity.
 And so the mid 1920s brought a boat load of new chocolate, peanut, and caramel style bars trying to cut in on Oh Henry’s turf.
 Some, like the Baby Ruth, became giant successes in their own right.
 Others, like the five-cent “Oh Johnnie!” bar (made by Iowa’s Ucanco Candy Company) wound up getting sued for trademark infringement.
 It was one thing to blatantly rip someone off.
 It was another to undercut them on price.
 That could NOT stand.